Top 10 Weakest Pokemon

 Most Pokémon on this list might be weak, but they all share one amazing quality: they have the potential to become better.
 Sunkern has a few STAB moves.
 It's still slow, but at least it can pack a punch.
 Feebas can learn multiple moves through TMs/Breeding.
 Magikarp only has physical attacks with a measly 10 base attack, which puts him below Unown if it wasn't for the fact he evolves (at level 20, which isn't even that bad).

-Charizard Charizard, known in Japan as Lizardon, is a Pokémon species in Nintendo and Game Freak's Pokémon franchise.
-Created by Ken Sugimori, Charizard first appeared in the video games Pokémon Red and Blue and subsequent sequels.
-They have later appeared in various merchandise, spinoff titles and animated... read more
+Charizard, known in Japan as Lizardon, is a Pokémon species created by Ken Sugimori.
+It first appeared in the video games Pokémon Red and Blue and has since appeared in merchandise, spinoff titles, and various adaptations.
+Shin-ichiro Miki, who voices James in the original Japanese anime, also voices... read more

 I don't say this because I've never used Charizard or because I hate it.
 It's probably my second favorite Fire-type, behind Arcanine.
 That's why I judge it the way I do.
 Charizard is not full-on "weak."
 There are just so many better options that make Charizard look worse in comparison.